materialsproject/pymatgen/docs_rst/compatibility.rst

 * v2019.3.13 - Renaming of `Site.species_and_occu` to `Site.species`.

 Where at all possible, the pymatgen maintainers try to allow for a reasonable deprecation schedule.
-For exampple, the `Site.species` change had a deprecation schedule of about 9 months.
+For example, the `Site.species` change had a deprecation schedule of about 9 months.
 However, some changes such as the recent reorganization of pymatgen into namespace packages cannot be easily done via a deprecation schedule.